ADHD Glasses: Clever Marketing, or Truly Helpful Tool?

 Beyond prism glasses, there is ongoing research into how vision therapy and peripheral visual stimulation may assist people with ADHD as well.

-One recent approach involves using targeted visual exercises (via neuro-glasses for ADHD) to stimulate areas of the brain linked to processing peripheral visual input.
 These exercises focus on reducing overstimulation while improving eye coordination, which may help with common ADHD symptoms like distractibility and impulsivity.

 Vision therapy for ADHD introduces repetitive, structured practices aimed at improving the visual connection between the eyes and brain.
 Think of it as training your visual system to work more efficiently.
 While this doesn’t replace other ADHD treatments like therapy or medication, it can complement them as part of a broader intervention plan.